-Gilad Doron was named head coach of the volleyball team in April of 2016, becoming just the third head coach in program history.
+Gilad Doron is going into his fourth year at the helm of the volleyball team in 2019 after being named head coach in April of 2016.
+He is just the third head coach in program history.

 Doron came to Hanover from the University of San Francisco, where he spent nine years as the Dons’ head coach and three as the co-head coach of the beach volleyball team.
 Compiling the winningest record in USF history, he boasted an overall record of 131-130 and a program-best 60 victories against West Coast Conference foes during his stint in the Golden Gate City.

 Prior to his appointment at USF in March of 2007, Doron served as head coach at Villanova for three seasons (2004-06) and as an assistant coach at Temple (1996-99).
 He also founded the Philadelphia Volleyball Academy, a nationally ranked club comprised of five teams of players between the ages of 14-18.

 Doron began his coaching career in his native Israel as the head men’s volleyball coach for the Mate Asher Professional Club, where he mentored national team players from Israel, the Czech Republic, Romania and Croatia.
 He led his teams to the 1994 Israeli Championship and the finals of the 1995 Israel Cup.